beevers/ExpatSwap-FlutterTask/README.md

 ## How To Setup Authentication And Connect To Database
 ### Setting up Authentication with Google
-Before setting up Google Authentication, ensure you have the necessary dependencies installed in your Flutter project.- -  -firebase_core: ^latest_version
+Before setting up Google Authentication, ensure you have the necessary dependencies installed in your Flutter project.- -  -firebase_core: ^latest_version \n
 -firebase_auth: ^latest_version
 -google_sign_in: ^latest_version
 ### Firebase Project Setup